batect/batect/README.md

 There are also [Java](https://github.com/charleskorn/batect-sample-java) and [Ruby](https://github.com/charleskorn/batect-sample-ruby)
 sample projects you can use for inspiration, and some [tips and tricks](docs/TipsAndTricks.md) you might want to look at.

-:warning: Please note that Java 9 is not supported at the moment.
-Please see [#1](https://github.com/charleskorn/batect/issues/1) for details.

 ## Why would I use this?

 Every application has a build environment - the tools and configuration needed to take the source code and produce an artifact